OpenLocalizationOrg/PowerShell-Docs/dsc/Jason_in_dsc_folder.md

+# Header

 - **Port Mirrored Domain Controllers (FQDN)** (required for the ATA Gateway, this cannot be changed for the ATA Lightweight Gateway): Enter the complete FQDN of your domain controller and click the plus sign to add it to the list.
 For example,  **dc01.contoso.com**

         The following information applies to the servers you enter in the **Domain Controllers** list: